 - The Ordo Sicarius: Dedicated to the investigation and policing of the Officio Assassinorum.

-- The Ordo Obsuletus: Dedicated to the investigation of unexplained natural phenomena or miracles throughout the Imperium, since such events can be evidence of the involvement of the Dark Powers.
+- The Ordo Obsoletus: Dedicated to the investigation of unexplained natural phenomena or miracles throughout the Imperium, since such events can be evidence of the involvement of the Dark Powers or other unknown dangers.
+Essentially, they investigate affairs that cannot be immediately tied to a known danger and act as a watchdog group working on things too weird for others to understand.

 - The Ordo Originatus: An order dedicated to discovering the true history of the Inquisition beneath the propaganda, lies, myth, and legend, in case humanity should gain some advantage from its study.